Chris234k/chris234k.github.io/_games/mightier.md

 ---

 ## [Mightier](https://mightier.com/)
 Mightier is a small team so I work in different parts of engineering regularly.
-Gameplay, tools, performance; you name it.
+Gameplay, UI, tools, performance; you name it.
 Our main project is an RPG designed to teach kids about principles of Cognitive Behavioral Therapy.
 Here are some samples.

 ## RPG
 Think Pokemon, but with cards.
 Sample shows a battle starting and playing a few attacks.